Molmed/snpseq-archive-db/README.md

 SNPSEQ Archive DB
 ==================

 A self contained (Tornado) REST service that serves as a frontend for a simple SQL db that contains the state of our uploads, verifications and removals done by other SNPSEQ archive services.

 Trying it out
 -------------

-    python3 -m pip install pipenv
+    python3 -m venv --upgrade-deps .venv
+    source .venv/bin/activate
-    pipenv install --deploy
+    pip install .

 Try running it:

-     pipenv run ./archive-db-ws --config=config/ --port=8888 --debug
+     archive-db-ws --config=config/ --port=8888 --debug

 And then you can find a simple API documentation by going to: